jtdsouza/w251-WildTrackAI/README.md

 The proposed approach is to target an ideal solution, recognizing that it is likely beyond the scope of the first this project, but identify an initial project scope from within that solution that has value on its own, while serving as a basis for further work.

 #### 1.3.1 Ideal Solution
-The ideal solution is real time identification and tracking  of wildlife by species and individual.
+The ideal solution (depicted in Figure 1) is real time identification and tracking  of wildlife by species and individual.
 Real time implies processing of images taken from a drone/ phone/ other camera as they are captured, with positive identification data being collected and organized centrally.
 It is dependent on the process being fully automated: i.e. being able to take on all the identification (species, individual) tasks that FIT does today without requiring any manual intervention (example: measurements, landmark identification, etc).

 ![](ideal_solution.png)
+*Figure 1: Ideal State*

 #### 1.3.2 Project Scope